 The theme for our Secondary One Project Work is School Improvement.
 Students work in teams to find out the needs of various stakeholders in the school using Design Thinking and brainstorm how they can make use of Micro:bits to meet their needs.

 The theme for the Secondary Two Project Work is Serving the VWOs in the Community.
 Students work in teams and go beyond the school to find out the needs of the VWOs adopted by the class using Design Thinking and brainstorm how they can make use of Micro:bits to meet their needs.

 Opportunity for International Competition

-The school stays true to its motto “Nurturing Talents” by sending students from our Robotic Club (CCA) to overseas competition.
+The school stays true to its motto “Nurturing Talents” by sending students from our Robotics Club CCA to overseas competition.
 This exposure helps to broaden the students’ horizons and enhances their level of competency in various skills such as robot building and programming, leadership, communication, teamwork, and reinforces values such as resilience and excellence.
 These students would then share at the CCA level on the building and programming of robots.
 These students would also play a leadership role through sharing of their experiences to enhance the learning of the others.
-Our students have done well in Robocup Singapore 2017 and they would be representing Singapore in Robocup International which is held in Japan in July 2017.
+Our students have done well in Robocup Singapore 2017 and they represented Singapore in Robocup International, which was held in Japan in July 2017.

 The school also provides students with opportunities to share their wonderful project ideas with the wider community.